hameed003/git-and-gitHub-notes/Git And GitHub Setup In Linux/solutions/Ans-10.md

 - Consider using **SSH** or **Git Credential Manager (GCM)** for better security.

 Let me know if you have further questions! 😊

+# Doubt:

+what is the difference between `cache`, `store` and `manager-core` credentail helpers.
+[Ans-11](https://github.com/hameed003/git-and-gitHub-notes/blob/main/Git%20And%20GitHub%20Setup%20In%20Linux/solutions/Ans-11.md)